-Infinity War sees the Avengers untie to stop the Mad Titan Thanos from gaining all six Infinity stones and blinking half of humanity from existence.
+Infinity War sees the Avengers unite to stop the Mad Titan Thanos from gaining all six Infinity stones and blinking half of humanity from existence

 After Ten years of buildup, the MCU doesn’t disappoint with their nineteenth installment.
 Infinity War delivers on most of its promises and still makes room to introduce something new.